 Condo and Townhouse Options

-With the median sales price of a single-family home in Bozeman hovering at $650,000, most affordable options are condos or townhomes where the median sale price is between $390,000-$405,000.* The downside is the inventory for homes in this price range is incredibly low, making it very competitive.
-There are many new condo projects coming up in Bozeman, both coming on the market for sale and as rentals, but currently, we are in a waiting period for the supply and demand to balance out, especially in these price ranges.
+With the median sales price of a single-family home in Bozeman hovering at $770,000, more affordable options are condos or townhomes where the median sale price is between $435,000-$480,000.* The downside is the inventory for homes in this price range is incredibly low, making it very competitive.
+There are some new condo projects coming up in Bozeman, both coming on the market for sale and as rentals, but currently, we are in a waiting period for the supply and demand to balance out, especially in these price ranges.

-The CentrePark Flats are a new development that has entered the final phase of development.
+The CentrePark Flats is a new development that has entered the final phase of development.
 The first two buildings sold out quickly.
-We will update here when the final building becomes available.
+Units in the new building are coming on the market and start at $435,000.
 They are located behind Home Depot, backing to Rose Park.
 Talbach House is a more established condo building on the south side of Bozeman and it often has units come up for sale.
-They are usually listed under $300,000 and offer amenities such as an on-site gym and high-end finishes.
+They are usually listed under $400,000 and offer amenities such as an on-site gym and high-end finishes.
 The Bronzeleaf Condos are in the northwest part of town, across the street from Meadowlark elementary school and near the new high school.
-They have covered carports and storage closets and usually come on the market listed under $250,000.
+They have covered carports and storage closets and usually come on the market listed under $325,000.

 What Can We Do?

-Last year the downtown Boulevard Apartments building was sold to HRDC so it could remain affordable for those who need it.
+A couple of years ago the downtown Boulevard Apartments building was sold to HRDC so it could remain affordable for those who need it.
 Bob Rasmus, the owner, bought the building 24 years ago and continued to rent the 41 units to people who were struggling to find housing.
 This property is highly desirable and he had several high price offers but chose to sell to the nonprofit.
 This was a win for the community and a stark difference from what happened to the Lovelace building on Main Street.
-This building sold and all residential tenants received eviction notices so that the building can be turned into luxury offices.
+This building was sold and all residential tenants received eviction notices so that the building can be turned into luxury condos and offices.
 We are so thankful for people like Mr. Rasmus who are making a difference in Bozeman's affordability problems.

 There is no easy answer to the affordable housing struggle in Bozeman.
 Being involved in what is happening in local politics is important because this is where many decisions regarding housing affordability happen.
 Going to city commission meetings and being involved is an important part of making changes in Bozeman's affordable housing problems.
 Looking for opportunities to be a part of programs such as the Community Affordable Housing Action Board and volunteering through HRDC to help those struggling with the high cost of living is also a great way to make an impact.
 Even simpler than that, is keeping our money local.
 Shop the small businesses in Bozeman rather than the big box stores to support our neighbors and friends.
 Help continue the strong sense of community Bozeman has by being involved and helping each other out.
 Housing affordability will not be an overnight fix, but we don't want Bozeman to lose the sense of community that makes it such a wonderful place.